asp.net.ph

 Attributes

-The <input_image> element has no attribute of its own, but supports global attributes common to all HTML elements.
+The <input_image> element supports the following attributes, in addition to global attributes and attributes common to all HTML input elements.

 Example